UPMC Physician Resources

 - Combined weekly topotecan and biweekly bevacizumab in women with platinum-resistant ovarian, peritoneal, or fallopian tube cancer: Results of a Phase 2 Study.
 McGonigle KF, Muntz HG, Vuky J, Paley PJ, Veljovich DS, Greer BE, Goff BA, Gray HJ, Malpass TW.
 Cancer.
 2011 Aug 15;117(16):3731-40. doi: 10.1002/cncr.25967.
 Epub 2011 Feb 24.

-Dr. Edwards has no relationships with proprietary entities producing healthcare goods or services.
+Dr. Edwards has no relevant relationships with proprietary entities producing healthcare goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.